Hideki Matsuyama betting profile: Sony Open in Hawaii - PGA TOUR

 - In Matsuyama's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for 16th after posting a score of 11-under.

-- Matsuyama's best finish at this event came in 2022, when he won at 23-under.
+- Matsuyama's best finish at this event came in 2022, when he won the tournament at 23-under.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.